 Calvados

-Calvados is a type of apple brandy produced only in Normandy, with AOC designation since 1942.
+Calvados is a type of apple brandy produced only in Normandy France, with AOC designation since 1942.
 This double-distilled after-dinner drink is made using a similar method to cognac, creating an alcohol content of at least 40%.
 Yowza!
 According to its AOC requirements, authentic Calvados must be distilled for at least 2 years, but can be aged in oak barrels as long as 50 years.

 Pommeau